BestTimesToVisit.com Logo

 Petit Taxis

-Tip:Ensure the meter is turned on before the journey begins.
-Have the destination address written in Arabic or French to avoid misunderstandings.
-Tipping is not mandatory but appreciated.
+Tip:Ensure the meter is running.
+Have the address written in Arabic or show it on your phone to avoid misunderstandings.
+Tipping is not mandatory but appreciated for good service.

 Casablanca Tramway

-Modern and efficient tram system serving major areas of Casablanca.
-It's a reliable and affordable option for traveling between key attractions and neighborhoods.
-The lines are clearly marked and easy to navigate.
+Modern and efficient tram system connecting major areas of Casablanca.
+It's a reliable and affordable option for traveling between central areas and the suburbs.
+The system is well-marked and easy to navigate.

 Ride-hailing Apps (Careem, Uber)